n00py/NorkNork/README.md

-# NorkNork
-# AngryHippo - Tool for identifying Empire persistence payloads
+# NorkNork - Tool for identifying Empire persistence payloads

 ## ABOUT:
 This script was designed to identify Powershell Empire persistence payloads on Windows systems.